Danko-Lab/AlleleHMM/README.md

 ### Input files

-AlleleHMM takes the allele-specific read counts file in the following formats, please note that:
+AlleleHMM takes the allele-specific read counts file in the following formats, please note:
 + Please use tab delimited text file
 + Must have header at the first line and only the first line.
 + SNP position (snppos) must be sorted according to genomic location.